shakebugs/shake-docs/docs/react/screenshot.md

 ## Introduction
-User's screenshot and their brief description of what's happened are 2 most common pieces of data developers receive with Shake SDK, and you will find this data at the top of your Dashboard.
+User's screenshot and their brief description of what's happened are 2 most common pieces of data developers receive with Shake SDK, and you will find this data at the top of your [Dashboard](https://app.shakebugs.com):

 <img
   alt="Bug screen"